pjungwir/db_leftovers/README.md

 and db\_leftovers will notice the changed expression.
 It will drop and re-add the constraint.

 One caveat, however: we pull the current expression from the database, and sometimes Postgres does things like add type conversions and extra parentheses.
-If instance, suppose you said `check :users, :email_length, 'LENGTH(email) > 2'`.
+For instance, suppose you said `check :users, :email_length, 'LENGTH(email) > 2'`.
 The second time you run db\_leftovers, it will read the expression from Postgres and get `length((email)::text) > 2`, and so it will drop and re-create the constraint.
 It will drop and re-create it every time you run the rake task.